quiltedhills/htfc3-kubejs_patches/README.md

 • Increased processing speed of IE Crushers <br/>
 • Increased outputs from washing Andesite Rock Powder <br/>
 • Dropped the output rate for the Unfired Brick deployer recipes from 100% to 70% (still more efficient than knapping by hand), added IE metal press (and Mekanism) recipes with 100% output rate to take their place <br/>
+• Primitive Glass can no longer be dyed into placeable glass panes <br/>
+• Made the Compass and Climate Station recipes accept Primitive Glass <br/>
 • Rubberwood Logs now have a 50% chance to not drop as an item when broken <br/>
 • Decreased output of all Rubberwood Planks recipes <br/>
 • Swapped out some of the gems that the Rare Gems ore vein has to more useful ones <br/>